Bonnie Leman: Quilter's Newsletter Magazine

 In 1968, the Lemans started a mail-order business selling quilting templates, so that Bonnie could stay home with their children while also earning income to supplement George's teacher's salary.
 The templates they sold were reproduced from the collection of Kansas City Star quilt patterns that Bonnie inherited from her mother after she died.
 After her mother's death, she discovered that her family had a history of quilting, and she became very interested in the craft.

 The first edition of Quilter's Newsletter was published by the Sentinel on September 21, 1969.
-Leman composed it on a manual typewriter.
+Leman composed all 5,000 copies of the first issue on her manual typewriter.

 Through the magazine, she helped revive and foster an appreciation of quilting as an active and modern art form, while informing readers of quilting history.
 The publication is credited for kickstarting the North American quilt revival in the 1970s, around the time of the United States Bicentennial.
 Quilter's Newsletter was an important platform for contemporary quilters, such as Mary Alice Barton, Jinny Beyer, Sue Reno, and Grace Snyder, and helped quilters connect and build organizations such as the Women of Color Quilters Network.
 It garnered international praise and had a readership of more than 200,000 subscribers in over 100 countries.

 Writers for the magazine included Cuesta Benberry, Barbara Brackman, and Jennifer Chiaverini.

 The magazine ceased publication in late 2016, citing economic reasons caused by a changing market.